Angela Gheorghiu: Personal life

 Gheorghiu met tenor Roberto Alagna, her co-star in La bohème at the Royal Opera, in 1992.
-At the time, they were both married; she was married to plumbing engineer Andrei Gheorghiu.
+At the time, they were both married; she was married to engineer Andrei Gheorghiu.
 In 1994, Alagna's wife died of cancer.
-She divorced in the same year, but retained his surname due to the musical background of the family, with whom she still maintained a good relationship.
+She divorced Gheorghiu in the same year, but retained his surname due to the musical background of the family, with whom she still maintained a good relationship.
 They were engaged by 1995, and then married during a run of La bohème at the Metropolitan Opera in April 1996 in general manager Joseph Volpe's office by New York City mayor Rudy Giuliani.
 The couple have sung together often on stage and on studio recordings.

 In a 2009 interview with The Independent, she spoke of Alagna's jealousy of other artists with whom she performed, especially Jonas Kaufmann.
 In October 2009, Alagna announced their separation in an interview with Le Figaro.
 However, Gheorghiu claimed in an interview with Corriere della Sera that it was she that filed the divorce and that he wanted to get back together.

 Following the separation, she declined to appear opposite Alagna in Carmen at the Metropolitan Opera in December 2009.
 The divorce was called off in December 2009.

 In a March 2011 interview with the Daily Express she stated that she and Alagna were back together, though she still planned to sing separately from him for a while.
 They were seen together in March 2011 backstage at London's Royal Opera House where Alagna was performing in Aida.
 Later that year, they jointly opened the amphitheatre in the Katara Cultural Village, Qatar.
 In June 2012, they sang together in two performances of La bohème at the Royal Opera House to commemorate the 20th anniversary of their meeting in a production of the same.
 They also sang at a joint concert in Buenos Aires, and had planned to perform together in Manon Lescaut and Adriana Lecouvreur in future seasons.
 However, in January 2013, they agreed to divorce.

 She has been in a relationship with Romanian dentist Mihai Ciortea, who is 22 years her junior, since autumn 2013.